solarslurpi/obsidian-transcriber-service/README.md

 The ASF licenses this file to You under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 # Obsidian Transcriber Service
-The Obsidian Transcriber Service is a FastAPI-based application designed to transcribe YouTube videos or audio files into text.
+The Obsidian Transcriber Service is a FastAPI-based application designed to transcribe YouTube videos or audio files into Obsidian notes.
 It assumes Obidian will be the front end through the Obsidian Transcriber plugin.
 The service leverages OpenAI's whisper model to process audio files and generate metadata and text from the audio files into an Obsidian note with the metadata as front matter.

-## Key Features
+# Key Features
 Key features include:
 - Transcription of YouTube videos.
 - Transcription of '.mp3', '.m4a', '.wav', '.flac', '.aac', '.ogg', '.opus' audio files.